falconsmilie/backendcodechallenge/Q&A.md

 ---

 ## How would your solution differ if you had to call another external API to store and receive the commits?
 It would not vary much at all.
-The logic for storing and retrieving is abstracted into it's own service connectors.
+The logic for storing and retrieving is abstracted into its own service connectors.
 The public API into the system would not change, therefore ensuring backwards compatibility.

-Based on the current architecture (PHP, services + controllers, `GitHubService`, `GitHubConnector`, `Commit` model, DB via Eloquent), switching from "saving to a database" to "pushing to and fetching from an external API" instead, would only affect a few small areas.
+Based on the current architecture, switching from "saving to a database" to "pushing to and fetching from an external API" instead, would only affect a few small areas.

 ---